Figures et choses qui passaient

-A very good copy with good margins.
+A good copy with good margins.

 The elegant laid paper (vergé de Hollande), with its wire and chain lines, is the illustrious descendant of the vergés invented in France by Protestant craftsmen who took refuge in the Netherlands after Louis XIV ordered the revocation of the Edict of Nantes.
 Although this fine paper is not very sensitive to foxing and ageing, it is rarely used for the very limited issues reserved for the author or a few bibliophiles.
 Laid paper is nevertheless the preferred special paper for limited issues of most novels of the late 19th and 20th centuries.
 This thick, supple paper, with a smooth ivory color, soaks up light and delightfully blends it with ink.
 It's the ideal medium for rereading your favorite texts.

-First edition, one of 10 numbered copies on Hollande paper, the only large paper copies along with 10 on China.
+First edition, one of 80 numbered copies on Hollande paper, the deluxe issue.

 Revised and expanded edition by Paul-Louis Jacob and enhanced with an original literary notice by Charles Nodier, one of the rare copies printed on Dutch laid paper.